Mycorrhizal bioremediation: Resistance to toxicity

-Applied in bioremediation
+Application in bioremediation

-In China's provinces Guizhou, Yunnan and Guangxi, rocky desertification is expanding and is not well controlled.
+In China's provinces of Guizhou, Yunnan and Guangxi, rocky desertification is expanding and is not well controlled.
 This area is characterized by soil depletion, soil erosion and droughts.
-It is very difficult for plants to grow in this region and it mostly filled with drought-resistant plants, lithophytes and calciphilopteris plants.
-Morus alba commonly known as a mulberry is a drought resistant tree which can tolerate barren soils.
-It has been found that mulberry inoculated with arbuscular mycorrhiza has increased survivability in karst desert areas and therefore an increased rate of soil improvement and reduced erosion.
+It is very difficult for plants to grow in this region, and it is mostly filled with drought-resistant plants, lithophytes and calciphilopteris plants.
+Morus alba, commonly known as a mulberry, is a drought-resistant tree that can tolerate barren soils.
+It has been found that mulberry inoculated with arbuscular mycorrhiza has increased survivability in karst desert areas and, therefore, an increased rate of soil improvement and reduced erosion.

-In 1993 artist Mel Chin collaborated with USDA agronomist Dr. Rufus Chaney in an effort to detoxify Pigs Eye Landfill, a superfund site in Saint Paul, Minnesota.
-The team planted Thlaspi which had been selected for increased uptake and sequestration of heavy metals.
+In 1993, artist Mel Chin collaborated with USDA agronomist Dr. Rufus Chaney in an effort to detoxify Pigs Eye Landfill, a superfund site in Saint Paul, Minnesota.
+The team planted Thlaspi, which had been selected for increased uptake and sequestration of heavy metals.
 Analysis showed elevated cadmium concentrations in Thlaspi biomass.
-It has been found that Thlaspi has significant arbuscular mycorrhiza association.
+It has been found that Thlaspi has a significant arbuscular mycorrhiza association.

-Slovakia has many heavy metal mines which have caused significant regional soil contamination.
+Slovakia has many heavy metal mines, which have caused significant regional soil contamination.
 Samples of Thlaspi harvested in Slovakia from contaminated soils near a lead mine showed increased levels of cadmium, lead, and zinc.
-Furthermore Thlaspi growing in contaminated regions had higher rates of certain arbuscular mycorrhizal fungi when compared to non contaminated Thlaspi.
-Since manual clean up is usually inefficient and expensive, mycorrhiza colonized Thlaspi may be useful in bioremediation efforts.
+Furthermore, Thlaspi growing in contaminated regions had higher rates of certain arbuscular mycorrhizal fungi when compared to non-contaminated Thlaspi.
+Since manual clean-up is usually inefficient and expensive, mycorrhiza colonized Thlaspi may be useful in bioremediation efforts.